onflow/flow/flips/20211007-transaction-fees.md

 ### Parameter calibration

-When turning on variable transaction fees the goal is to have a smooth transition to the new system.
+When turning on variable transaction fees, a smooth transition to the new system is desired.
 To help facilitate this, the cost of transaction fees should be set so that ~95% of transactions should actually pay less transaction fees with variable transaction fees turned on.
 The two different parts of variable transaction fees need to be calibrated accordingly.

 #### Inclusion fees